shilpiray/Surfs_Up/README.md

 # Surfs_Up
-Climate analysis and data exploration of climate database has been done on Jupyter Notebook using Python and SQLAlchemy.
+Climate analysis and data exploration has been done using Python and SQLAlchemy.

 Also included an Flask API Application to query:
 * Precipitations from last year